Everyone needs to read this crucial

 see "Cyprus" and "Andalucia"

-than a package holiday, better for your concience and much more
+better for your concience and much more

 long-lasting.